Professional Liability Insurance in Texas

 Workers’ compensation insurance covers work-related injuries and illnesses.
 While it's optional for Texas businesses, many choose to carry this coverage to protect against costly accidents.

-Commercial property insurance covers your business’s physical location and equipment.
+Commercial property insurance is a type of property and casualty (P&C) insurance that covers your business’s physical location and equipment.
 It’s often required to sign leases.

 A business owner’s policy (BOP) combines general liability coverage and commercial property insurance.
 It’s usually less expensive than buying each policy separately.